mooreds/docs-1/get-started/quickstart.md

   AND spreadsheetId='<INSERT YOUR SPREADSHEET ID>'
 ```

-TO DO (tina): add information about being able to delete or comment out any additional parameters; or do a "replace that code with this code"

 * Now click the **Run** button and you should see your results.
-* You'll notice that the results are something like the following, showing you your sheet data row by row (TO DO):
+* You'll notice that the results are something like the following, showing you your sheet data row by row.

 ```text
 [